-- Direct contact – The ACL can get injured during contact sports especially when there is direct impact to the outside of the lower leg or the knee.
-A misdirected soccer kick that hits the knee, a sliding tackle while playing soccer, and a sideways football tackle are some of the likely ways the ACL can get injured.
+- Direct contact – The ACL can get injured during contact sports especially when there is a direct impact to the outside of the lower leg or the knee.
+A misdirected soccer kick that hits the knee, a sliding tackle while playing soccer and a sideways football tackle are some of the likely ways the ACL can get injured.
 A sideways fall while skiing also commonly injures the ACL.

 Just like sprains, ACL injuries are classified using the following grading system: